Height and Weight Air Force Requirements: What You Need to Know

 An air force training yard with height and weight measurement equipment and service commitment posters on the walls

-Joining the Air Force involves significant commitments and ongoing training throughout your career.
+Enlisting in the Air Force entails substantial commitments and continuous training throughout your career.

-You’ll start with enlistment and basic training before moving into specialized education for your chosen role.
+You will begin with enlistment and basic training, followed by specialized education for your designated role.

 Enlistment Process

-To join the Air Force, you’ll need to meet physical and academic requirements.
+To join the Air Force, meeting physical and academic standards is necessary.

-Visit a recruiter to discuss your options and take the ASVAB test.
+Consult a recruiter to assess your options and take the ASVAB test.

-If you qualify, you can choose between immediate enlistment or the Delayed Entry Program.
+If you qualify, you may select between immediate enlistment or the Delayed Entry Program.

-The DEP allows you to enlist up to a year before shipping to Basic Military Training.
+The DEP enables you to enlist up to a year before proceeding to Basic Military Training (BMT), providing time for physical and mental preparation.

-Once you ship out, you’ll spend 8.5 weeks at BMT learning military customs, fitness, and basic skills.
+Once you ship out, you’ll undergo BMT for 8.5 weeks, covering military customs, fitness, and fundamental skills.

 Ongoing Training and Education

-This can last from a few weeks to over a year depending on your role.
+After BMT, you’ll participate in technical training specific to your career field lasting from a few weeks to over a year, depending on your role.

 The Air Force offers: